 Tell us a little bit about yourself and how you got started in music.

-Let’s talk about Women in Jazz, and why you joined.
+Let’s talk about Women in Jazz… a little bit about the organization including how and why you became involved.

-Tell us about any new projects you have coming up.
+Tell us about any new projects you have coming up (or recently completed).

 What is the biggest risk you ever took professionally and/or the biggest obstacle you have overcome?